TheProtaganist/gpt-j/README.md

 print(response)
 ```

-Note: This a very small model of 6B paramters and won't always produce accurate results
+Note: This a very small model of 6B parameters and won't always produce accurate results

 # License and copyright

-## Cerdit
+## Credit
 This is all possible thanks to https://github.com/vicgalle/gpt-j-api

-Feel free to check out the original api
+Feel free to check out the original API

 ## License
 © Michael D Arana